 To further enhance safe and secure ammunition management, the following needs have been identified for Bosnia and Herzegovina:

-- Destruction of Luna Rockets
+- Destruction of Luna Rockets;

-- Destruction of KUB Missiles
+- Destruction of KUB Missiles;

-- Assessment of APRA
+- Assessment of APRA; and

 Source: Key stakeholder interviews by AMAT during in-country visit (September 2021)